shagu/pfQuest/README.md

-**!!
-DO NOT DOWNLOAD THE MASTER ARCHIVE !!
-CHOOSE A DOWNLOAD ON THE [RELEASE PAGE](https://github.com/shagu/pfQuest/releases/latest) INSTEAD !!**

 # pfQuest
 This is an addon for World of Warcraft Classic (1.12).
 It helps players to find several ingame objects and quests.
 The addon reads questobjectives, parses them and uses its internal database to plot the found matches on the world- and minimap.
 It ships with a GUI to browse through all known objects.
 If one of the items is not yet available on your realm, you'll see a [?] in front of the name.